intel/intel-ethernet-operator/docs/intel-ethernet-operator.md

 ## Intel Ethernet Operator

-> Note: This operator is not ready for production environment.

 The role of the Intel Ethernet Operator is to orchestrate and manage the configuration of the capabilities exposed by the Intel E810 Series network interface cards (NICs).
 The operator is a state machine which will configure certain functions of the card and then monitor the status and act autonomously based on the user interaction.
 The operator design of the Intel Ethernet Operator supports the following E810 series cards: